 north 3 miles up Beach

 Hollow (watch for a jog to the right near a house and a "dead end road"

 sign) to an intersection with the Boundary Trail (7272).
-From here
+Here the Tour

-Haystack Mountain (9033'), and leads the rider steeply downhill to Big
+Haystack Mountain (9033') before taking the rider steeply

 Springs Campground back on the eastern side of the range.
 From

 here follow the Boundary trail north about 4 miles again to the

 Portneuf Range crest.
 This time at Inkom Pass (7232').

 (7272) east and north from Beach Hollow for